dlmitc3/Zillow_Regression_Project/README.md

 # INITIAL IDEAS/ HYPOTHESES STATED

-**Testing correlation between number of bedrooms and tax value:**
+**Testing correlation between number of bathroom and tax value:**

-- 𝐻𝑜 : There is no difference in the average assessed value of properties with 2 or 3 bedrooms
+- 𝐻𝑜 : There is no linear correlation between the number of bathrooms and tax value.
-- 𝐻𝑎 : There is significant difference in the average of assessed value for the properties with 2 or 3 bedrooms
+- 𝐻𝑎 : There is a linear correlation between the number of bathrooms and tax value.

 # Key Findings: